unt-libraries/catalog-api/README.md

     * `*_config.properties` -- Contains settings for SolrMarc.
 There are two settings here that are of immediate concern.
-        * `solrmarc.hosturl` -- Should contain the URL for the Solr index that SolrMarc loads into.
+        * `solr.hosturl` -- Should contain the URL for the Solr index that SolrMarc loads into.
         * `solrmarc.indexing.properties` -- Points to the `*_index.properties`
         file used by your SolrMarc instance, described below.